Implementing basic Haskell lenses in twenty exercises

 Let’s talk about a function!
 Functional programmers like those, right?
 The specific one I have in mind is

-which takes some “source” structure of type s
+get :: s -> awhich takes some “source” structure of type s and gives

-us back our desired value of type a
+us back our desired value of type a.

 We can make a fun newtype from this.
 Since it’s fairly simple and